 1. What does “repentant” actually mean?

 “Repentant” means feeling or showing sincere remorse or regret for a wrong action or behavior.
-It suggests a desire to make amends or change one’s ways.
+It also implies a desire to make amends or change one’s ways.

 2. Can “repentant” describe both feelings and actions?

-Yes!
-It can describe both the emotional state (feeling regretful) and actions (apologizing or seeking forgiveness) of a person who feels sorry for their wrongdoing.
+Yes.
+It can describe the emotional state (feeling regretful) and the outward behavior (apologizing, accepting responsibility, or seeking forgiveness) of someone who feels sorry for their wrongdoing.

 3. Is “repentant” always positive?

-It usually carries a positive connotation because it suggests accountability, remorse, and a desire to do better, but it can also describe a difficult or painful emotion.
+It usually carries a positive connotation because it suggests accountability, remorse, and a desire to do better.
+However, it can still describe a difficult emotion (for example, guilt) in the moment.

 4. How is “repentant” different from “apologetic”?

-“Repentant” emphasizes sincere regret and a desire for change, while “apologetic” focuses on expressing an apology.
-Someone can be apologetic without truly being repentant, but a repentant person is always genuinely sorry.
+“Repentant” emphasizes sincere regret and a desire to change, while “apologetic” focuses more on expressing an apology.
+Someone can be apologetic without truly being repentant, but a repentant person is generally genuinely sorry and motivated to improve.